linux-network-performance

 There are two popular tools for inspecting the socket states (netstat and ss)

-directly.
+netstat gets its information from /proc/net directly.
 It parses the file and prints out information based on it.

-(it will fall back to proc/net if netlink is unavailable).
-The information in both systems is essentially the same, but netlink API
+ss was written more recently to use the netlink API (it will fall back to proc/net if netlink is unavailable).
+The information in both systems is essentially the same, but netlink API exposes more information than procfs. so try to use ss for socket stats if it’s available.

 NOTE: netstat provides other info except socket statistics, like routing table etc.